Umang-Bansal/Umang-Bansal/README.md

-<h1>Hello - Glad to see you here!</h1>
+<h1>Hello - Glad to see you here!</h1> 😄

 <p style="font-size: 18px;">
-I'm Umang Bansal, a 19 year old Python developer from India.<br>
+I'm Umang Bansal, a 19 year old Python developer from India. 🇮🇳<br>
-Into Machine learning and Data Science.
+Into Machine learning and Data Science. ❤️
 </p>

 <p style="font-size: 16px;">
 You can find more of my work on my <a href="https://github.com/Umang-Bansal">GitHub profile</a>.
 </p>

-<h2>Connect with Me</h2>
+<h2>Connect with Me 📚</h2>

 <p style="font-size: 16px;">
 Feel free to reach out to me via: